raybritton/json-query/JQL.md

     * `MIN(ELEMENT | jsonPath)`
     * `COUNT(ELEMENT | jsonPath)`
     * `SUM(ELEMENT | jsonPath)`
-        * When using math expressison the target (the string after FROM) must be an array
+        * When using math expression the target (the string after FROM) must be an array
         * Non number values in the array are ignored
         * NaN will be returned for MIN, MAX and SUM if the array contains no numbers
 * KEYS | VALUES | field | fields | mathExpr